Widen/widen.github.io/open-source.md

 ## Licensing

-Widen recommends the ISC.
+Widen recommends the ISC for new projects.
 MIT and Apache are also viable.

+Ensure projects you contribute to have a well know and appropriate license such as the GPL, LGPL, Apache, MIT, BSD, or ISC.

-Talk with the [Widen Developer Relations Committee](mailto://engineering@widen.com) if you have any questions.
+Talk with the [Widen Developer Relations Committee](mailto://engineering@widen.com) if you have any questions regarding licensing.

 ## Infrastructure